netW3k/bettersteamapi/README.md

 Gain access to prices, discounts, and a special game roulette!

-Tested on Python 3.8 and 3.9 on Ubuntu 20.04 (Python 3.10 is not yet officially released on Ubuntu 20.04)
+Tested on Python 3.9 on Ubuntu 20.04 (Python 3.10 is not yet officially released on Ubuntu 20.04)

+Currently only on PIP test instance

-WORK IN PROGRESS
+WORK IN PROGRESS (Python 3.9+)

 ## Installation